expo/snack/docs/expo-sdk-upgrade.md

 - Update `TEST_SDK_VERSION` when needed.
 It's best to upgrade it the latest official version, so the tests don't require upgrading everytime.
 - Run `yarn test` and fix any failing tests

-### Release snack-sdk
+### Release snack-content and snack-sdk

-Release an official version of the snack-sdk.
+Release an official version of the snack-content and snack-sdk.

-- Update the version in `package.json`.
-Ex.
-"3.2.2"
+- Update the version in `package.json` with a minor bump.
 - `yarn build`
 - `npm publish`
 - Update CHANGELOG.md and commit your changes